sin5ddd/mcp-sqlew/docker/DOCKER_TEST.md

 # Docker Testing Guide

-Quick guide for testing MySQL and PostgreSQL adapters with Docker.
+Quick guide for testing MySQL, MariaDB, and PostgreSQL adapters with Docker.

 ## Prerequisites